CMS Web Development

 The Wildlife Trusts’ sites need to present a huge amount of content, in a way that is logically-arranged and easily-navigable for the end user.

 As such, we wrote a bespoke code solution to allow for migration and content sharing between sites.
-This proved particularly useful for universally relevant content, including; Nature Reserves, Events, Species and Habitats, Actions and Stories.
+This proved particularly useful for universally relevant content, including; Nature Reserves, Events, Species and Habitats, Actions and 'My Wild Life'.
 From the national level, down to the local sites, content is canonicalised and can be selected or switched off as appropriate to avoid duplication.
 This also provided an easier way for individual trusts to personalise and catalogue the content that was most important to them, whilst maintaining structural, stylised consistency between subpages.

 The custom branding tools and central hub decentralise the control of content distribution and give individual trusts the power to manage their own website.
 Whilst content comes from one place, the easy distribution and management mean that local trusts are no longer dependant on a central provider and can tailor a more relevant service.